-A Yamabushi is a practitioner of Shugendo, who cuts off the fetters through training in the wilderness and aims at the state of Buddhahood-in-this-very-Body.
+A Yamabushi is a practitioner of Shugendo, who transforms the kleshas through training in the wilderness and aims at the state of buddhahood-in-this-very-body.
 I was fascinated by the atmosphere and strength of this priest.
-My family had a relationship with Daifuku-in temple and when I requested information on how to begin training I decided to head to Shogo-in temple in Kyoto, the head temple of Honzan-shugen.
+My family had a relationship with Daifuku-in temple and when I requested information on how to begin training I decided to head to Shogo-in temple in Kyoto, the head temple of Honzan Shugen.

-By putting oneself in demanding and inconvenient situations one begins to realise how much we are conditioned towards comfort and convenience in our daily lives.
+By putting myself through demanding and inconvenient situations I began to realise how much I was conditioned towards comfort and convenience in my daily life.
 My current motto is to "accept and try whatever comes my way" (何でもやってみよう)", to challenge the various conditioned-patterning in the same spirit as the chief-priests of Shogo-in and Daifuku-in.